Thuynh808/Qualys-Quest-Analysis/README.md

     - Access the Qualys platform and in the Getting Started section, click on `Download a virtual scanner`
     - Start the wizard to configure our scanner
     - Choose `VMware ESXi, vCenter Server` as the virtualization platform and provide the name `StreetrackVA` for our scanner
-    - Download the scanner appliance image to our local machine
+    - Download the scanner appliance image to the local machine
     - Take note of the provided Personalization Code for later use

 ![Add New Virtual Scanner](https://i.imgur.com/HVC48hW.png)<br><br>